 Do you want to identify host cell proteins in your pre-clinical tox batch or GMP phase I/II batches?

 The SWATH LC-MS method provides identification and relative quantification of HCPs down to low ppm concentrations.
-We digest the HCP drug product in-solution and analyse the complex peptide mixture by LC-MS/MS. Our scientists perform this analysis on a Sciex TrippleTOF 6600 instrument using data-independent SWATH data acquisition and ion library searching.
-The HCP residual analysis deliver low-to-sub-ppm detection limits and highly reproducible quantification of each HCP.
+Firstly, we digest the HCP drug product in-solution and analyse the complex peptide mixture by LC-MS/MS. Our scientists perform the analysis on a Sciex TrippleTOF 6600 instrument using data-independent SWATH data acquisition and ion library searching.
+As a result, the HCP analysis deliver low-to-sub-ppm detection limits and highly reproducible quantification of each HCP.

-We also develop host cell protein analysis for up- and downstream bioprocess optimization
+Furthermore, we also develop HCP analysis for up- and downstream bioprocess optimization.